igrishaev/blog/_posts/2022-12-03-clojure-guide.md

     (etc ...))))
 ~~~

-Here, a programmer initiates and starts a system, but then he or she also starts some background tasks for cronjobs or similar.
+Here, a programmer initiates and starts a system, but then he or she also starts some additional background stuff like cronjobs or similar.
 It doesn't have to be like this.
-The cronjob task must be a component that spawns a scheduler and which knows how to stop it.
-There is no way to reuse the -main function in tests because you have no control over the background tasks.
+A cronjob must be a component that spawns a scheduler and knows how to stop it.
+There is no way to reuse the `-main` function in tests because you have no control over the background tasks.

 Instead, when everything is held by a system, that's extremely easy to tune it and write tests for it.
-For example, for tests, you just remove the cronjob component from the system as it's useless for testing.
+For example, you just remove the cronjob component from the system as it's useless for testing.

 ~~~clojure
 (defn fixture-system [t]